ninelabs/ninelabs.com/_posts/2015-11-16-product-roadmaps-that-lead-to-success.md

 Themes are commitments made to solve _specific customer problems_, whereas features focus on a _specific end result_.
 Themes seek to research and fully understand customers’ needs and existing problems before making any sort of call on what changes need to be made.
 As a result, designers oftentimes discover that what they first thought to be the problem is really only a symptom of a greater issue.
 When they take time to consider the bigger picture instead of starting with the end result in mind, they’re able to make more intentional and impactful design decisions while offering alternative and better solutions.

-Themes help design teams to hold features loosely, instead of making a bum rush toward a quick fix that might not ultimately be the best option.
-By building product roadmaps around clearly defined problems, these teams will find that the solutions they achieve are high quality and long lasting.
+Themes help design teams to hold features loosely, instead of rushing toward a quick fix that might not be the best option.
+By building product roadmaps around clearly defined problems, these teams will find that the solutions that are high quality and long lasting.

 You might be wondering how you can practically change the way your business approaches product roadmaps, especially when it feels like you’re currently running a well-oiled machine, and that changing up your overall strategy could spell disaster.
 Here are some simple ways to begin shifting your focus from features to themes:

 #### 1. Keep your customers at the center of your strategy.
 UX research and design can no longer be considered a luxury.
 It must be a first-step requirement during initial strategy sessions.
 Researching and discussing user problems must be part of the standard operating procedure when discussing how a product is built.